-Within Employee Classification, staff is divided into one of two Employee Categories:
+Within Employee Classification, staff is divided into one of two Employee Categories based on FLSA status:

 Exempt employees are faculty/staff who perform work directly related to management, supervise other employees, or who perform work requiring specialized education and/or experience in a recognized discipline.
-They are exempt from overtime pay provisions of the FLSA and applicable State law.
+They are paid on a salary basis and are not eligible to receive overtime pay for overtime hours worked.
 Employees who are exempt will be so notified at the time of hire, promotion, or transfer.

-Non-Exempt employees are full-time or part-time staff who do not meet the required specification for exempt status as defined by the FLSA and applicable state law and as such receive overtime pay (no less than a rate of time and one-half the regular hourly rate) for time worked in excess of forty hours in a workweek.
+Non-Exempt employees are full-time or part-time staff who do not meet the required specification for exempt status as defined by the FLSA and applicable State law.
+They are paid on an hourly basis and are eligible to receive overtime pay for overtime hours worked.
+Overtime pay should be no less than a rate of time and one-half the regular hourly rate-for time worked in excess of forty hours in a workweek.